leeweiming3/tp/docs/UserGuide.md

 Leaves comments on important points to note down for individual candidates during the recruitment process.
 This overwrites existing comment (if any) and displays the resulting candidate.

 * `INDEX` must be within the range `1` to `n`, where `n` is the number of records in the database.
-* Any comment format is acceptable as long as comment is non-empty (i.e. user writes nothing in the comment field)

 Format: `comment INDEX COMMENT`

 Example:
 * `comment 3 Managed to solve every round 3 interview questions.
 He must be a strong candidate, potentially to be recruited as a quantitative research intern at Jane Street.`
+* `comment 1` deletes the comment from candidate of index 1.

 ### Tag a candidate: `tag`